WHAT HAPPENS AT A MEET?

 TIMING THE EVENT

-For the Tyke, PeeWee and Bantam age categories, all running events are timed finals.
+For the younger age categories, all running events are timed finals.
 This means that your athlete will only run once for that event, and will be given a final place based on their time.
-For older age groups, heats are conducted, and then depending on the number of runners, semi-finals and finals take place.
+For older age groups, heats are conducted, and then depending on the number of runners, semi-finals and/or finals take place.

 At each meet, there will be a table where you can pick up your volunteer assignment (and T-shirt, if offered by the event).
-The table is on the Track level near the big staircase that goes to the track.
 All volunteer jobs at track meets are fun, and you will be given instructions by an official so you know what to do.

 University of Alberta Butterdome